Karl-Horning/portfolio-2019/README.md

 ## Prerequisites

-Make sure you have Node.js and npm installed on your machine.
-You can download them from [nodejs.org](https://nodejs.org/).
+Make sure you have a web browser to view the project.

 ## Installation